Resident Evil: Story overview

 A government investigation into the Umbrella Corporation reveals its involvement in the Raccoon City disaster and leads to the company's dissolution.
-Despite the downfall of the Umbrella Corporation, the company's research and BOWs proliferate across the black market and lead to the rise of bioterrorism.
+Despite the downfall of the Umbrella Corporation, its research and BOWs continue to proliferate across the black market, fueling the rise of bioterrorism.
 Chris and Jill establish the Bioterrorism Security Assessment Alliance (BSAA) to combat these ever-growing threats on a global scale.
-Wesker is revealed to be alive and involved in the development of new potent viral agents and BOWs.
+Wesker is involved in the development of new potent viral agents and BOWs.
 In Resident Evil 5, Wesker seeks to unleash a highly mutagenic virus that will infect all of humanity.
 Chris and the BSAA confront and kill Wesker in Africa before he can fulfill his mission.
 Resident Evil 6 features Leon and Chris meeting for the first time in the video game series.
 The two work separately to triage bioterrorist attacks in the United States, Eastern Europe, and China.
-They are assisted by Sherry, Wesker's illegitimate son Jake Muller, Ada, and many members of the BSAA and U.S. government.
+They are assisted by Sherry, Wesker's illegitimate son Jake Muller, Ada, and members of the BSAA and the U.S. government.

-Resident Evil 7: Biohazard and Resident Evil Village introduce a new protagonist, Ethan Winters, who becomes entangled in a bioterrorism incident while searching for his missing wife.
+Resident Evil 7: Biohazard and Resident Evil Village feature a new protagonist, Ethan Winters, who becomes entangled in a bioterrorism incident while searching for his missing wife.
 He encounters Chris and the BSAA, who help him rescue his wife and defeat Eveline, a powerful BOW.
 Ethan, Mia, and their newborn daughter, Rosemary, are relocated to Eastern Europe but are abducted by a cult.
 Ethan ultimately sacrifices himself to destroy a fungal colony being weaponized by bioterrorists and save his family.
+Resident Evil Requiem introduces a new protagonist, Grace Ashcroft, whose investigation into a syndrome affecting survivors of the Raccoon City incident leads her into the city's ruins to uncover a new conspiracy, aided by Leon and Sherry.